The Road to 2020, Part II: Transforming Your Enterprise With IoT

 Where will your organization stand in 2020?
 Do you know the individuals or teams who will be responsible for securing the IoT devices?
 What solutions will you use to manage them?

-Join us for our upcoming webinar on May 24, “Forrester Forecasts 2020: Is Your Mobile Strategy Aligned?” to begin formulating your action plan with expert input on UEM and the IoT from Wes Gyure, IBM MaaS360 portfolio offering manager, and special guest Chris Sherman, senior analyst at Forrester.
+Watch our on-demand webinar, “Forrester Forecasts 2020: Is Your Mobile Strategy Aligned?” to begin formulating your action plan with expert input on UEM and the IoT from Wes Gyure, IBM MaaS360 portfolio offering manager, and special guest Chris Sherman, senior analyst at Forrester.

 In the final installment of this series we’ll explore the fourth and final component of the UEM hierarchy of needs and provide your organization a full representation of the critical aspects that should be considered for its business transformation venturing into the 2020s.